michaelmior/holiday-scoreboard/README.md

 Expand the "Real-time events" section and then in the textbox add "POST:*", "PUT:*", and "DELETE:*" pressing return after each one.
 Once this is done, copy the provided API key and in a file `.env.local` in the same directory as this repository, add a line `REACT_APP_RESTDB_KEY=<api key here>`.

+## Launching

-With the setup complete, you can now run the scoreboard.
+After completing the setup, you can now run the scoreboard.

     yarn start